basisproject/basisproject.github.io/faq.md

 Secondly, let's say everyone does stop working.
 Then what?
 Nobody repairs the roads.
 Nobody delivers your Wamazon packages.
 Nobody eats.
 You'd think at some point people might get sick of this.
 Let's trust each other to not let all of society unravel just because the imaginary number in our bank account goes up even if we don't work a job we hate.

-Thirdly, the people who would not do anything productive in a system with a living wage UBI are likely people who will not do anything productive *in any system*.
+Thirdly, the people who would not do anything productive in a system with a living wage UBI are likely people who will find a way to not do anything productive *in any system*.
 If they're not going to work, they're not going to work.
 Why punish everyone by trying to solve a problem that can't be solved?

 But let's talk about another aspect of UBI: the people *who get paid for doing work the capitalist market doesn't value*.
 For instance, being a homemaker is a productive, thankless job that everyone looks down their nose on, but without homemakers our society would not be nearly as advanced as it is.
 I'd be writing this on a typewriter, shivering next to a wooden stove in a log cabin.
 A UBI gives homemakers the wage they deserve.
 What about people who volunteer their time to help those in need?
 Does capitalism mail them a check for their service?
 How about artists and musicians?
 They work tirelessly to make our drab world a bit more tolerable, but often the only way they can make a living doing this is by compromising their ideals.